the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-recommend.md

 Perhaps most importantly, always assume good faith on both sides of the review interaction, and always be constructive.
 These principles are true for the review process beyond almost any other project aspect, since it necessarily involves criticism, potentially between two complete strangers.

+Although the review process is asymmetrical, the challenges go in both directions: reviewees may feel their ideas are being misunderstood or criticised unjustly; reviewer's may feel their input is being ignored.
+It's important that all parties in the review process avoid being overly pendantic or territorial.

+For an open source project hoping to grow a community it's also important to understand that it can be better to accept poor code contributions than to alienate potential collaborators.

+All of this can be very challenging in practice.
+We discuss this further in the next section.

 ## Keep It Collaborative

 Unlike traditional, "academic-style" peer review, most code review systems have a number of advantages: they're rarely anonymous, they're public-facing, and without the middleman of an editor, contact between reviewer and reviewee can be direct and rapid.